 4. Repeat the above with 4 cups of water.
 Remember to add extra water if it’s too dry.
 Press, squeeze and now you have your 3rd batch of juices.
 Put them aside as well.
 Remember which juice is from the 1st batch and so on ya.

-6. Whisk 8 eggs + 4 eggs yolk (you can keep the egg white for other cooking) in a bowl until well blended.
+6. Whisk 8 whole eggs + 4 eggs yolk (you can keep the egg white for other cooking) in a bowl until well blended.
 Sieve the whisked eggs as we don’t want any particle in the batter.

 7. Now it’s time to MIX ‘EM ALL UP.